Complete Dynamical Evaluation of the Characteristic Polynomial of Binary Quantum Graphs: Counting Orbits and Pseudo Orbits

-Multiplying $\H$ on the left by $\S^{p-h}$ generates entries in the $(p-h) \pmod{p}$-th row; subsequent right-multiplication by $\S^{2h}$ sends a non-zero entry in the $(p-h) \pmod{p}$-th row to the column $2h \pmod{p}$.
-As the original adjacency matrix $\A_V$ had two consecutive entries in each row, right multiplication by the matrix $\S$ duplicates the first non-zero entry in each row in the next consecutive column in $\A_p$.
+Multiplying $\H$ on the left by $\S^{p-h}$ moves the unit entry in row zero of $\H$ to row $h$ and subsequent right-multiplication by $\S^{2h}$ sends the non-zero entry in the first column to the column $2h \pmod{p}$.
+As the original adjacency matrix $\A_V$ had two consecutive entries in each row, right multiplication by the matrix $\UI_p+\S$ duplicates the first non-zero entry in each row in the next consecutive column in $\A_p$.
 Note that, $\A_1 = [ 2 ]$.

-A theorem of Birkhoff \cite{B46} states that any doubly stochastic matrix can be decomposed into a weighted sum of permutation matrices.
-While this is not the decomposition \eqref{eq:Ap decomposition} there is a long history of decomposing matrices using permutation matrices.

-\begin{lemma} The matrix $\A_p$ has a simple eigenvalue of $2$ and all other eigenvalues form complete sets of roots of unity. \end{lemma} \begin{proof} Let $\F$ be a $p\times p$ Discrete Fourier Transform matrix; then,
+\begin{lemma} The matrix $\A_p$ has a simple eigenvalue of $2$ and all other eigenvalues form complete sets of roots of unity. \end{lemma} \begin{proof} Let $\F$ be a $p\times p$ Discrete Fourier Transform matrix.
+Then,